 • Science integrity in the U.S. and Canada

 Wilburforce Foundation does not invest in science that falls outside of our priority regions or does not have a direct tie to our programmatic strategies.

-> If you believe your work is good fit for our Conservation Science Program please email Amanda Stanley a short summary of the following:
+If you believe your work should be a high priority for consideration, is time-sensitive, and is a good fit for our Conservation Science Program please email Paul Beaudet a short summary of the following:

-> • A brief description of your work and how it supports on-the-ground conservation, management, or policy in one or more of Wilburforce Foundation’s priority regions.
+• A brief description of your work and how it supports on-the-ground conservation, management, or policy in one or more of Wilburforce Foundation’s priority regions.